h15200/notes/system-design.md

 - some companies like uber will use a tool like `hailstorm` that randomly shuts down a microservice and logs what happens to find weaknesses

 - distributed systems can be so large and complex that it's possible to lose track of all service dependencies.
 Ex.. an owner of a microservice may not be completely clear on what othe

+## classic examples

+- chat app
+  - remember that group chat is just the service messaging each individual.
+  - usually a TLS bidirectional protocol like websockets